-Page Table 1: Project Details With EJ Indicators ∠ Table 2: Phillips 66 Company Emissions Reductions 6 Table 3: EJ Indicators by Project Location City Demographic
+Page Table 1: Project Details with EJ Indicators 3 Table 2: Operational Emissions of FW2F (or FREES) Facility (tons/year) ε Table 3: EJ Indicators by Project Location City Demographic 9

 EXECUTIVE SUMMARY

 The California Energy Commission's (CEC's) Clean Transportation Program provides funding to support innovation and accelerate the development and implementation of advanced transportation and fuel technologies.
 The CEC also provides funding from programs that are similar to but separate from the Clean Transportation Program.
 An example of a similar program is the funding described in Section 74 of the Budget Act of 2021 (Senate Bill 129, Skinner, Chapter 69, Statutes of 2021).